The Century’s Best Holiday Campaigns

 He began as a coloring book character created by a copywriter as a “promotional gimmick,” but he became one of the most recognizable symbols of Christmas, second only to St. Nick himself.

-Best Holiday Ads of the 1940s
+Holiday Campaigns of the 1940s

 World War II followed on the heels of the Great Depression.
 Even though advertising was beginning to recover, the war influenced the tone and messaging of most ad campaigns, even during the holidays.